Lakehurst School District

 Public school students from Lakehurst in ninth through twelfth grades attend Manchester Township High School in Manchester Township, as part of a sending/receiving relationship with the Manchester Township School District.
 As of the 2023–24 school year, the high school had an enrollment of 943 students and 86.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.0:1.

 History

-In October 1973, the Lakehurst district announced that its students would be shifted from Central Regional High School to the new Manchester Township High School.
-The school opened in September 1976 for nearly 800 students from both Lakehurst and Manchester Township.
+By July 1973, Central Regional High School had been operating on double sessions at the high school for two years and estimated that it would run out of room to operate on double sessions within two years, leading Lakehurst to exit the district and pursue options with Manchester Township for its 250 high school students.
+In October 1973, the Lakehurst School District announced that its students would be shifted from Central Regional to the new Manchester Township High School, which opened in September 1976.

 The Lakehurst district decided in 2012 against a proposal that would have had borough students attend Jackson Liberty High School as part of a sending / receiving relationship with the Jackson School District.
 The change in the sending relationship had been considered as a means of reducing the costs associated with paying $14,000 for each of the 150 students attending Manchester High School, as opposed to the $11,300 that would have been paid at Jackson, yielding annual savings of $400,000, less the added cost of transporting students to and from Jackson.